barrasso/cisco-sparkbot-tutorial/README.md

 <img src="https://imgur.com/YEmoCJh.png"/>

-*add quick explanation of how it works, nodeJS, and how to use IDE, and deploy*
+Now, you are all setup and ready to start coding your own bot!

-Here is another tutorial with more code examples from Gupshup on how to [build & deploy your bot on Cisco Spark](https://www.gupshup.io/developer/docs/bot-platform/guide/build-deploy-bot-on-cisco-spark)
+When you are ready to test, click the `Deploy` button to publish your code and update your bot.

-...
+Here is another tutorial with more code examples from Gupshup on how to [build & deploy your bot on Cisco Spark](https://www.gupshup.io/developer/docs/bot-platform/guide/build-deploy-bot-on-cisco-spark).

-Alternatively, you can create your own custom bot using the comprehensive [Cisco Spark Bot SDK for NodeJS](https://github.com/nmarus/flint) created by [@nmarus](https://github.com/nmarus).
+Alternatively, you can also create your own custom bot using the comprehensive [Cisco Spark Bot SDK for NodeJS](https://github.com/nmarus/flint) created by [@nmarus](https://github.com/nmarus).

 ## Creating a Spark App (Integration)